Understanding The Business Valuation: The Buyer Vs. Seller Mindset

 INTRODUCTION

-• The seller views the business as a diamond
+The seller thinks the business is very valuable like a diamond.

 THE CORE CONFLICT: WHAT IS "VALUE"?

-This divergence creates what we call the "Value Gap."
+This creates a big difference between what the buyer and seller think the business is worth and we call this the "Value Gap."

 INSIDE THE MIND OF THE SELLER: THE "SWEAT EQUITY" PREMIUM